1jour1vin

 Jancis Robinson

-Earthy notes mingle with bright red fruit.
-A beautiful saline note completes a creamy, ripe and round palate with a hint of freshness.
-It's already tasting very well - very pleasant.
+Earthy notes mingle with vibrant red fruits.
+A lovely salty note complements a creamy, ripe, and round palate with a hint of freshness.
+It is already very enjoyable to drink—very pleasant.

 James Suckling